kklaha/kklaha/README.md

 ## What I'm currently focused on

 - Building production-grade REST APIs with Spring Boot
-- Experimenting with reactive programming and non-blocking I/O
 - Learning more about distributed systems and eventual consistency
 - Improving my understanding of network protocols (TCP, UDP) and how applications behave under load
 - Exploring low-level network programming to better understand performance bottlenecks

 ---

-## A bit more about me

-I enjoy working in teams where code reviews are thoughtful, architecture decisions are discussed, and quality is everyone's responsibility.

-I'm curious by nature - I read RFCs, dig into framework source code, and constantly ask "why" and "how" instead of just "what".

-I believe that simplicity is hard but worth it.
-Clean code, clear naming, and well-structured modules save time and nerves in the long run.

-UDP interests me because it's the opposite of TCP - no handshake, no guarantees, but incredible speed.
-Knowing when to use one over the other is a skill I'm actively developing.

----

-## Let's connect

-If you're interested in backend engineering, Java, Spring, or just want to discuss why TCP handshake is beautiful in its own way - feel free to reach out.

-I'm always open to conversations about technology, architecture, and reliable software.

 ---